edualvarado/gan-mnist/README.md

 environment with Bazel and Tensorflow, due to compatibility errors between them during building.
 In the last moment, I realized about <code>Bazelisk</code> and its ability to manage different versions.
 After installing
 <code>Bazelisk</code> in this way, building got succesfully done.
 It has been very important to learn more about
-these procedures, I am willing to know more, specially after this assignment.
+these procedures and I am willing to get more experience about it, specially after this assignment.
 In the network part (python) I encountered less problems, just few regarding optimization.
 For the whole assignment, I dedicated around ~7 hours per day.